PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 Use async windows sparingly.
 It's possible to have a window that appears to be async, but it is not.  **Please** try to find other methods before going to async windows.
 The reason for this plea is that async windows poll tkinter over and over.
 If you do not have a timeout in your Read and you've got nothing else your program will block on, then you will eat up 100% of the CPU time.
 It's important to be a good citizen.
 Don't chew up CPU cycles needlessly.
 Sometimes your mouse wants to move ya know?

+### `read(timeout=0)`

+You may find some PySimpleGUI programs that set the timeout value to zero.
+This is a very dangerous thing to do.
+If you do not pend on something else in your event loop, then your program will consume 100% of your CPU.
+Remember that today's CPUs are multi-cored.
+You may see only 7% of your CPU is busy when you're running with timeout of 0.
+This is because task manager is reporting a system-wide CPU usage.
+The single core your program is running on is likely at 100%.

-Non-blocking (timeout=0) is generally reserved as a "last resort".
-Too many times people use non-blocking reads when a blocking read will do just fine.
+A true non-blocking (timeout=0) read is generally reserved as a "last resort".
+Too many times people use non-blocking reads when a blocking read will do just fine or a read with a timeout would work.

+It's valid to use a timeout value of zero if you're in need of every bit of CPU horsepower in your application.
+Maybe your loop is doing something super-CPU intensive and you can't afford for the GUI to use any CPU time.
+This is the kind of situation where a timeout of zero is appropriate.

+Be a good computing citizen.
+Run with a non-zero timeout so that other programs on your CPU will have time to run.

 ### Small Timeout Values (under 10ms)